-It adds to the anxiety felt by learners and often causes unnecessary embarrassment, especially if the member of staff is male.
+It adds to the anxiety felt by learners during a vulnerable time and often causes unnecessary embarrassment, especially if the member of staff is male.
 It can be particularly challenging for those with special educational needs, transgender and non-binary learners and learners whose first language is not English.

 It can result in learners not accessing the products they need.

 10% of those surveyed have had to use something else other than a period product when on their period, and 17% have worn period products for longer than they should, increasing the risk of health problems like Toxic Shock Syndrome.
-Menstrual health conditions that cause heavy bleeding mean that some learners need to change their products much more frequently than others and so may feel unease to ask for products more times than their peers.